War of the Visions: Final Fantasy Brave Exvius: Development

-War of the Visions: Final Fantasy Brave Exvius was announced in Japan on December 2, 2018 at FFBE Fan Festa, a convention celebrating the original title's third anniversary.
+War of the Visions: Final Fantasy Brave Exvius was announced in Japan in December 2018 at FFBE Fan Festa, a convention celebrating the original title's third anniversary.
 Unlike with the original Brave Exvius, which was developed by Gumi subsidiary Alim and published by Square Enix, War of the Visions is co-developed by Square Enix and Gumi.
 The two Brave Exvius titles are developed and operated in parallel.

-The game's logo is illustrated by series veteran Yoshitaka Amano, who also provided numerous character and key art illustrations for the original Brave Exvius, and the game's key art was illustrated by Isamu Kamikokuryo, setting art director for Final Fantasy XII, the Final Fantasy XIII trilogy, and Final Fantasy XV.
-The artwork for the game is being handled by CyDesignation, with Ryoji Ohara acting as main character designer under the supervision of Akihiko Yoshida, lead character designer for Final Fantasy Tactics, Final Fantasy XII, and Final Fantasy XIV.
+The game's logo is illustrated by series veteran Yoshitaka Amano, who also provided numerous character and key art illustrations for the original Brave Exvius, and the game's key art was illustrated by Isamu Kamikokuryo, setting art director for Final Fantasy XII, the XIII trilogy, and XV.
+The artwork for the game is being handled by CyDesignation, with Ryoji Ohara acting as main character designer under the supervision of Akihiko Yoshida, lead character designer for Final Fantasy Tactics, XII, and XIV.

 Release

-Pre-registration for the Japanese version of the app was announced with a gameplay trailer on June 9, 2019, followed on June 10, 2019 by an English-language announcement at the Square Enix E3 2019 press conference that the game would launch worldwide.
+Pre-registration for the Japanese version of the app was announced with a gameplay trailer on June 9, 2019, followed on June 10 by an English-language announcement at the Square Enix E3 press conference that the game would launch worldwide.
 The game was released in Japan on November 14, 2019, and receives regular weekly content updates.

 A pre-registration campaign for the global version of the app began on February 20, 2020.
 Pre-registration earned players in-game rewards, dependent upon the total number of pre-registrations before the global launch.
-The game was released globally for both iOS and Android on March 25, 2020.
+The game was released globally for both iOS and Android on March 25.

 Reception

-Within 10 days of release, the Japanese version of the game had been downloaded over 3 million times, and by February 20, 2020 had been downloaded over 9 million times.
+Within 10 days of release, the Japanese version of the game had been downloaded over 3 million times, and by February 2020 had been downloaded over 9 million times.

-By the end of March 2020 (a week after its initial release), the worldwide version of the game had been downloaded over 1 million times, and by April 2020, had been downloaded over 2 million times.
+By the end of March 2020 (a week after its initial release), the worldwide version of the game had been downloaded over 1 million times, and by April, had been downloaded over 2 million times.

 Areas of praise given by reviews of the game included its single-player storyline and voiceover performances, though areas of criticism included its complexity level and balancing during PVP matches.